ELIZABETH-BINEY/alx-system_engineering-devops/0x00-shell_basics/README.md

-First1=It allows you to issue your command.
+First 1=It allows you to issue your command.